Data management good practices

 Giving appropriate attribution to research data improves data discoverability, signals the usefulness and fitness of data, provides citable contributions to the scholarly record, and supports long-term reusability.
 Many journals and publishers recognize the need to cite data in articles.
 Here is a list of journals that have open data policies.

-• Bibliographic data, such as edition, year, volume, vintage, or version
+• Bibliographic metadata.
+Include year, edition, volume, or version of the dataset.

 Citation examples